History of ISIMS

 Before 1992, the community of IMS researchers, developers, manufacturers, and prospective users had met in several general conferences including a 1988 Meeting of the Chemical Congress of North America in Toronto Ontario (a joint meeting of chemical societies in Canada, Mexico and the USA) and at a FAASC meeting in 1990 in Anaheim California.
 Another small meeting of IMS researchers, largely with discussion of details of IMS technology, occurred at Snow Bird, Utah in 1991.
 These meetings highlighted the isolation and lack of communication generally felt by those working in IMS and the need for a dedicated program where discussions could be frank, informal, and mutually helpful.
 The idea of a conference for discussions and exchanges of ideas and findings was established during the Snow Bird meeting.

 Another feature of the conference, still preserved in current meetings, is the relaxed tone of the meeting with an intention to disclose details of studies without pressures sometime present in large meetings of national or international conferences.
 Incomplete and progressive studies have been encouraged.
 Another facet in the original meeting was the location- a venue of unusual natural beauty or historic interest where families could also participate and where the facilities promoted informal interactions between participants.
 This differs from most professional meetings.
 The phrase workshop was chosen in part to represent the concept of a meeting of activity and joint growth of the community.
-The name was changed in the mid 1990s to reflect growth in numbers and slight changes in emphasis.
+The name was changed in the mid-1990s to reflect growth in numbers and slight changes in emphasis.

 International Society for Ion Mobility Spectrometry (website: isims.info)

-A constitution and paperwork for the society were organized by those who had previously hosted a conference (the defacto governing board of the Society) and submitted by Jorg Baumbach for recognition in Germany as a Scholarly Society on August 21, 1996.
+A constitution and paperwork for the society was organized by those who had previously hosted a conference (the defacto governing board of the Society) and submitted by Jorg Baumbach for recognition in Germany as a Scholarly Society on August 21, 1996.
 The structure of the society was organized through a steering committee.
-In 2002, the founding documents were revised to resemble the bylaws and constitution of a unincorporated nonprofit organization in the United States with elected officers.
+In 2002, the founding documents were revised to resemble the bylaws and constitution of an unincorporated non-profit organization in the United States with elected officers.
 The Society was granted non-profit status with the Internal Revenue Service in the US in 2010.
 Additionally, the Society was registered in 2010 as a non-profit corporation in the State of New Mexico.

 A website for the Society was begun at ISAS in Dortmund Germany and refreshed (isims.info) by Timo Silonsaari in Finland at Environics Oy.